 - To map as much mining sites as possible in eastern DRC, also in the remote areas.

 - To revisit the most important mining sites, or sites for which we know about recent major changes.
-Some examples of areas we try to revisit often are Kalehe, Shabunda and Misisi in South Kivu.
+Some examples of areas we try to revisit regularly are Kalehe, Shabunda and Misisi in South Kivu.

 How does the security on the ground influence which mines are visited?